Occupational Therapy Asst

 After graduation, students are required to take a national certification exam given by the National Board for Certification in Occupational Therapy (NBCOT).
 This exam is provided at Prometric Test Centers located in various areas within each state.
-Also, state certification by the Department of Regulation and Licensing/Medical Examining Board of the State of Wisconsin is required.
+Also, state certification by the Department of Safety and Professional Services in Wisconsin is required.
 A student may gain employment while being eligible for national certification and state licensure, but would require a temporary license.
 If employment in another state is sought, the regulation for state licensure or certification should be checked.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification exam or attain a state license.

 What is the job market like?

 Occupational Therapy Assistant is still listed as one of the top 20 growth fields of the future.
 There was a decrease of students enrolled at colleges the past few years, thus a shortage of Occupational Therapy Assistants is being predicted for the near future.
 For most current information, check the websites of the American Occupational Therapy Association and U.S. Department of Labor, Bureau of Labor Statistics.